greenelab/ccc-manuscript/manuscript.md

 ### Supplementary Note 1: Comparison with the Maximal Information Coefficient (MIC) on gene expression data {#sec:mic}

-We compared all the coefficients in this study with the MIC [@pmid:22174245], a popular nonlinear method that can find complex relationships in data, although very computationally intensive [@doi:10.1098/rsos.201424].
+We compared all the coefficients in this study with MIC [@pmid:22174245], a popular nonlinear method that can find complex relationships in data, although very computationally intensive [@doi:10.1098/rsos.201424].
-To circumvent this limitation of MIC, we took a small random sample of 100,000 gene pairs from all possible pairwise comparisons of our 5,000 highly variable genes from whole blood in GTEx v8.
+We ran MIC<sub>e</sub> (see Methods) on all possible pairwise comparisons of our 5,000 highly variable genes from whole blood in GTEx v8.
+This took 4 days and 19 hours to finish (compared with 9 hours for CCC).
 Then we performed the analysis on the distribution of coefficients (the same as in the main text), shown in Figure @fig:dist_coefs_mic.
 We verified that CCC and MIC behave similarly in this dataset, with essentially the same distribution but only shifted.
 Figure @fig:dist_coefs_mic c shows that these two coefficients relate almost linearly, and both compare very similarly with Pearson and Spearman.

 ![
-**Distribution of MIC values on a small sample from whole blood (GTEx v8) and comparison with other methods.**
+**Distribution of MIC values on gene expression (GTEx v8, whole blood)  and comparison with other methods.**
-We randomly sampled 100,000 gene pairs (approximately 1% of the total) from our set of 5,000 genes.
 **a)** Histogram of coefficient values.
 **b)** Corresponding cumulative histogram.
 The dotted line maps the coefficient value that accumulates 70% of gene pairs.
 **c)** 2D histogram plot with hexagonal bins between all coefficients, where a logarithmic scale was used to color each hexagon.